 For an initial ranking we fit the twelve models to female and male data separately and calculate the BIC values.
 The BIC is defined as where k represents the degrees of freedom, which is the number of parameters reduced by the number of constraints required for the model.
 The sample size n is calculated as the product of the number of ages, years and groups.
 Finally, $\log(\hat{L})$ denotes the log likelihood function.
-Due to the way the BIC is defined here, lower BIC values indicate a better fit of the model.
+Due to the way the BIC is defined here, lower BIC values indicate a better trade-off between goodness of fit and parsimony.

-$$BIC = k \log(n) - 2 \log(\hat{L})$$
+$$BIC = k \log(n) - 2 \log(\tilde{L})$$